ACIX I: CEOS-WGCV Atmospheric Correction Inter-comparison Exercise

 Objectives and Expected Outcomes

-The exercise aims to bring together the developers of the available AC processors, who are invited to generate the corresponding BOA products.
-The input data will be Landsat-8 and Sentinel-2 imagery of various test sites, i.e. coastal, agricultural, snow/artic areas and deserts.
-A common and harmonised inter-comparison procedure will be agreed and followed by all the participants.
+The exercise aimed to bring together the developers of the available AC processors, who were invited to generate the corresponding BOA products.
+The input data were Landsat-8 and Sentinel-2 imagery of various test sites, i.e. coastal, agricultural, snow/artic areas and deserts.
+A common and harmonised inter-comparison procedure was agreed and followed by all the participants.

-The Atmospheric Correction Inter-comparison Exercise will be performed in three phases:
+The Atmospheric Correction Inter-comparison Exercise was performed in three phases:

 REGISTRATION IS CLOSED